sealhuang/SmartyDoc/README.md

 # SmartyDoc

-SmartyDoc is a smart solution helping Jupyter users to create gorgeous PDF documents, especially for data analytics field.
+SmartyDoc provides an easy-to-use pipeline helping Jupyter users to create gorgeous PDF documents, especially for data analytics field.
 It provides convenient tools to convert **Jupyter Notebook** `ipynb` file into a HTML page with 'standard' structure, thus the users could render the page with customized css file, and further export to PDF format.

 We also provide a Jupyter Notebook Extension named *printview2*, helping you to create PDF document with few clicks.